Sheng-Jun/Easy_plot/README.md

 # Easy_plot
-A plot script of explicit functions: ℝ → ℝ
+A plot script of explicit functions: ℝ → ℝ  <br/>

-I wrote this script as a shell command for quickly plotting some functions,which could plot linear, semilogx, semilogy, loglog scale in Cartesian coordinate, and also could plot in counterclockwise/clockwise Polar coordinate with different offset of the origin point.
+I wrote this script as a shell command for quickly plotting some functions,which could plot linear, semilogx, semilogy, loglog scale in Cartesian coordinate, and also could plot in counterclockwise/clockwise Polar coordinate with different offset of the origin point.<br/>

 Moreover, I wrote it as def Easy_Plot() in script, so people could write a python script and import this script to plot diagrams.
 In this way, people could assign the title, labels for x and y-axes, even Latex form string and assign the style of lines.
-Besides drawing normal functions, people could directly input an array of domain data and serial arrays of range data to plot diagrams!
+Besides drawing normal functions, people could directly input an array of domain data and serial arrays of range data to plot diagrams!<br/>

-[The manual for using as a shell command]
+[The manual for using as a shell command]<br/>

-python easy_plot.py [-d] [-D] [-r] [-R] [-P] [-C] [-o] [-p] [-e] [-i] [-A] [-N] 'equation 1 of x' 'equation 2 of x'...
+python easy_plot.py [-d] [-D] [-r] [-R] [-P] [-C] [-o] [-p] [-e] [-i] [-A] [-N] 'equation 1 of x' 'equation 2 of x'...<br/>
-                                                         (several functions [in numpy] marked by single/double qutoes)
+(several functions [in numpy] marked by single/double qutoes)<br/>

-Options:
+Options:<br/>
--d a,b
+-d a,b<br/>
-  Let the domain to be [a,b]; the default is [-10,10].
+  Let the domain to be [a,b]; the default is [-10,10].<br/>
--D a,b,B
+-D a,b,B<br/>
-  Similar to '-d', but the log scale of the base B, the default for B is 10.
+  Similar to '-d', but the log scale of the base B, the default for B is 10.<br/>
 -r c,d
   Let the range to be [c,d]; the default is [-10,10].
   If input -r'auto' then it'll be auto scaled.